spatie/data-transfer-object/README.md

 }
 ```

-By overriding the `current` method, you'll be able to get autocompletion in your IDE,
+By overriding the `current` method, you'll get auto completion in your IDE,
 and use the collections like so.

 ```php